Combat Hospital: Reception

 Overall, the series received mixed to negative reviews.
 John Doyle of The Globe and Mail said that the show is neither the new M*A*S*H for its lack of "snarky chat about the stupidity of war and governments that encourage war" nor is it Grey's Anatomy-on-the-front-lines as there are no "lurid romantic entanglements".
 Doyle goes on to say, "It's the horrors of war and the awfulness of a combat hospital seen emphatically through the prism of TV drama."
 In concluding his review Doyle said, "In the matter of Afghanistan and military life there, if you want a gruelling experience, watch the news.
 Combat Hospital is the entertaining version."

 Matthew Gilbert of The Boston Globe found the show "is completely divorced from anything resembling real life."
 He said the premise is "exciting and, to some extent, incendiary" but that with "amateurish acting and paint-by-numbers writing" Combat Hospital and Rookie Blue "are summer filler of the laziest kind."

 David Wiegard of the San Francisco Chronicle found Combat Hospital "makes a pretty compelling attempt" at portraying "the bloody reality of war" while also having all of the typical characters of a medical drama.

-DVD releases
+Home releases

 Sony Pictures Home Entertainment released Combat Hospital on DVD in the United States on March 6, 2012, as part of their manufacture-on-demand service.
 It is not available for purchase in Canada.

 Mill Creek Entertainment announced the re-release of the series on DVD.